mHadi1091/my-notes-practice-/programming.md

 # class tasks no: 01
 * make an algorithm flowchart
+* solve a problem using algorithm seqeuance
+## givem problems
-* calculate the area of room and make an instructive algorithm chart of it
+1. calculate the area of room
+2. make an auto-system for grading
+# algorithm model
 ```mermaid
 flowchart TD
 A([start]) --> B[/instruction/input/]